-We will meet all requirements as set out in Part three: Safer recruitment KCISE.

-We commission Telford and Wrekin human resources service to assist in the management of safer recruitment procedures.

-Please see our safer recruitment policy.
+- 379. We will meet all requirements as set out in Part three: Safer recruitment KCISE. - 380.
+We commission Telford and Wrekin human resources service to assist in the management of safer recruitment procedures. - 381.
+Please see our safer recruitment procedures.